giuliamz/fabic/scripts/README.md

 * audloc_regress_fabic : script to analyse the results of the auditory localiser (RMSE)
 * WAV_rep_fabic : script to compute the average audiovisual weight index
 * WAV_rep_subj_spli : script to compute the average audiovisual weight index using participant-specific and condition-specific responses as scale factor (See supplementary materials)
-* WAV_per_test_fabic : script to perform permutation testing on the audiovisual weight index
+* WAV_perm_test_fabic : script to perform permutation testing on the audiovisual weight index

 For model-based analyses:
 * exp1_run_model_pool, exp2_run_model_pool : script to run model estimation for BCI pooled, FF pooled, FC pooled and SF pooled